azkiflay/kubernetes/README.md

     ```
 If you got the version of eksctl and kubectl after running "**eksctl info**", that means you have successfully installed eksctl and kubectl.

 * Create EKS cluster using eksctl.
-Note that originally, the cluster name "*azkiflay-eks-cluster*" was the name of the cluster in the following examples, as can be seen in the screenshots.
-However, the shorter name "*azkiflay*" has been used in the commands for brevity, specially so because EKS also adds a prefix of "*eksctl*" and a postfix of "*cluster*" to the name.
-Accordingly, later EKS examples will use the short name "azkiflay".
 ``` bash
   eksctl create cluster --name azkiflay --region us-east-1
 ```